qaqcatz/impomysql/README.md

 Also supports DBMS compatible with mysql syntax, such as mariadb, tidb, oceanbase.

-<font color="red">Note that 'impomysql' is our original name, now you can also call it PINOLO.
-We may create a new repository in the future. </font>
+**Note that 'impomysql' is our original name, now you can also call it PINOLO.
+We may create a new repository in the future.**

 ## 1. What is logical bug

-see this bug report as an example:
+See this bug report as an example:

 https://bugs.mysql.com/bug.php?id=108937